 images), so it glides smoothly over paper while writing.

-I have no doubt that Schutz's drawing tools and working methods
+I have no doubt that Schulz's drawing tools and working methods

 varied over the years.
 Great cartoonists will get great results from

 From Joakim Braun: I wouldn't necessarily take lack of pencil marks as proof that no penciling was done.
 It could have been on a separate sheet and